ISP19/problems/dry-principle/README.md

 </html>
 ```

-as you can see, we might have a lot of importing from Bootstrap, Jquery, Popper.js, CSS and this applied to ALL pages.
+As you can see, we might have a lot of imports from Bootstrap, Jquery, Popper.js, CSS and this applied in all pages.

 # Question

-1. how can you apply DRY principle to Django templates so that we don't have to repeat typing import for every pages?
+1. How can you apply the DRY principle to Django templates so that we don't have to repeat typing imports for every pages?

 # Answer

-- use `Django template extending` by creating base.html for content to be built on.
+- Use ***Django template extension by*** creating base.html for content to be built on.

 `base.html`